nbassili/EvdoStats/README.md

 e.g. ?- find_book('94700120',2022-2023,[cache,silent]).
 or   ?- find_book(['94700120'],2022-2023,[cache,silent]).

+(The filename that results are stored is 'results-2022-2023-94700120.txt').

 ?- find_book(BooksEvdoxusIDs,AcademicYear).

 This is equivalent to find_book(BooksEvdoxusIDs,AcademicYear,[]).

-- When you want to find out only the statistics for a book for a specific academic year:
+(4) When you want to find out only the statistics for a book for a specific academic year:

 book_stats_year(+BooksEvdoxusIDs,+AcademicYear,-Stats,+Options).